UPDATED BY FRANZISKA SPRITZLER, RD, CDE

 Before You Go

-• Find a keto-friendly spot: If you get to choose the restaurant, do some advance sleuthing and find a place that’s keto-friendly; check websites like Yelp as well as chat rooms or a simple Google search of the city or town you’re going to dine in and the words “restaurant” and “keto.”
-If you can, choose a place that cooks from fresh ingredients; the staff is more likely to know what’s in your sauce or dressing!
+- Find a keto-friendly spot: If you get to choose the restaurant, do some advance sleuthing and find a place that offers plenty of keto options.
+Check websites like Yelp, chat rooms, or do a simple Google search of the city or town you’re going to dine in using the words “restaurant” and “keto.”
+If you can, select a place that cooks from fresh ingredients; the staff is more likely to know what’s in your sauce or dressing!

 Once Your at the Restaurant

-• Ask for substitutions.
-Just because the burger automatically comes with fries doesn’t mean the restaurant won’t happily hold the bun and fries and sub a salad.
-Don’t be afraid to ask for the rice bowl without the rice, the eggs benedict without the English muffin, or the curry without the side of rice.
+- Ask for substitutions: Just because the burger automatically comes with fries doesn’t mean the restaurant won’t happily hold the bun and fries and sub a salad.
+Don’t be afraid to ask for the rice bowl with veggies in place of the rice, the eggs benedict without the English muffin, or the curry without the high-carb sides.

 During and After Dinner

-• Remember, success is not only about low-carb, it’s about higher fat, so ask for extra butter or olive oil (and make sure it’s not margarine or vegetable oil).
+- Remember, success is not only about low carb, it’s also about higher fat; so ask for extra butter or olive oil (and make sure it’s not margarine or vegetable oil) if you need to add fat to your meal.

 Restaurant Dining Cheat Sheet